CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

 1. What size will it be overall (how many OMTs?)
 2. Where will it spawn?
 3. Will I use a palette or put everything in the mapgen file.
-        a.
-If you use a palette, define as much of it as possible from the outset.
+    * If you use a palette, define as much of it as possible from the outset.

 4. Advanced questions:
-        a.
-Will I use nested maps?
+    * Will I use nested maps?
-        b.
-Do I want it to connect to the subways or roads?
+    * Do I want it to connect to the subways or roads?
-        c.
-Will I be using the mapgen object data in combination with a palette (see the mall 2nd floor if you want a master class in combined usage of both types)?
+    * Will I be using the mapgen object data in combination with a palette (see the mall 2nd floor if you want a master class in combined usage of both types)?

 #### The mapgen map:

 This covers the mapgen file map flags and what they do in layman’s terms.
-You can get more extensive information from https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/MAPGEN.md.
+You can get more extensive information from [doc/MAPGEN.md](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/MAPGEN.md).

 the mapgen file has some meta data tags and the `"object"` data which defines everything to make the map.